nota/csv-to-scrapbox/README.md

 Then you will get
 `xxx-scrapbox.json`

-Note: You can use Non-ascii column name for the CSV
+Note: You can use Non-ascii column name in the CSV